-To be FSMA compliant, companies must establish and implement a food safety system that includes an analysis of hazards and risk-based preventive controls.
-Covered facilities must have a written food safety plan that identifies “known or reasonably foreseeable hazards” such as:
+Facilities must have a written food safety plan that identifies “known or reasonably foreseeable hazards.”
+Covered facilities must have a written food safety plan that identifies “known or reasonably foreseeable hazards.”

 Chemical (including radiological) hazards.

-Physical hazards specific to each food at the facility.
+Physical hazards are specific to each food at the facility.

-Hazards that could be intentionally introduced for purposes of economic gain.
+Other hazards that may occur intentionally for economic gain.

-What if there was a service that could provide notifications when there are food hazards or other potential problems with the ingredients or suppliers you’re sourcing?
+What if there was a solution that could provide notifications when there are food hazards or other potential problems with the ingredients, raw materials, packaging, or vendors within your supply chain?